 Why is this called a “spike” protein?

-It protrudes from the surface of the virus like a spike.
+It protrudes from the surface of the virus and looks like a spike.

 OK, the viral RNA is now in the cytoplasm of the cell.
 What happens next?